 Amphetamine, which is considered a schedule two substance and is often prescribed in the form of Adderall or Dexedrine, is a popular drug of choice for college students who are seeking to pack as much studying as they can within the course of the night.
-What these students do not know is that amphetamines can be very addicting and create havoc within their lives.
+What these students do not know is that amphetamine can be very addicting and create havoc within their lives.

 Though these drugs are often prescribed to children, adolescents, and adults suffering from numerous psychological disorders, they often fall into the hands of individuals that use them for non-medical purposes.
-These people have a very real probability of developing a dependence and addiction on amphetamines.
+These people have a very real probability of developing a dependence and addiction to amphetamines.

 However, these desired effects come at a great cost to the user.
 In any case, the long term and even short term benefits pale in comparison to the short term and long term harms:

 - Increased heart rate, blood pressure, and a greater chance of experiencing a heart attack

 - Reduced appetite to the point of excessive weight loss and anorexia

 Signs and Symptoms of Amphetamine Abuse

 There are many typical things to look for when considering if a loved one or someone that you know is abusing amphetamine drugs.
 It typically does not take very long for a user to exhibit these common signs of using amphetamines: